AleXXCunha/AleXXCunha/README.md

-<h1 align="center">Speak, friend, and enter!
-I'm Alexandre A. P. Cunha 👋</h1>
+# Speak, friend, and enter! 👋
-<h3 align="center">A passionate mechatronic engineer in search for ever-increasing professional growth</h3>
+### A passionate mechatronic engineer in search for ever-increasing professional growth

-<h4 align="justify"> &emsp; <i>Mechatronic Engineer graduated at the University of Brasilia, I am extremely motivated, disciplined and communicative.
+<i>Mechatronic Engineer graduated at the University of Brasilia, I am extremely motivated, disciplined and communicative.
 I am constantly developing my skills and looking for ever-increasing professional growth.
 I have experience and a lot of interest in entrepreneurship and in the areas of building/residential automation.

-&emsp; My Github profile features my expertise in hardware and software development for college projects, envolving embedded systems and java applications.
-I have worked on projects related to sensor interfacing, data acquisition, network and operational systems. </i></h4>
+My Github profile features my expertise in hardware and software development for college projects, envolving embedded systems and java applications.
+I have worked on projects related to sensor interfacing, data acquisition, network and operational systems. </i>

 - 📫 How to reach me **abrahamicunha@gmail.com**